List of Coronation Street characters introduced in 2016: Seb Franklin

 Seb Franklin, played by Harry Visinoni, first appeared on 1 October 2016 and initially departed in scenes broadcast on 7 May 2021 after he was killed in an attack involving him and his girlfriend Nina Lucas (Mollie Gallagher).
 He reprised his role for flashback scenes on 30 August 2021.
 In January 2025, it was announced that Visinoni had reprised the role for a guest appearance, where Seb will reappear as a hallucination to his mother, Abi Webster (Sally Carman), during her mental health struggles.

 Seb forms a relationship with Faye Windass (Ellie Leach), who invites him over as she helps her friend Izzy Armstrong (Cherylee Houston) look after her son Jake (Seth and Theo Wild).
 The couple are caught kissing by Faye's adoptive mother, Anna (Debbie Rush), who confronts her for possibly being pregnant again after she gave birth to Miley the previous year.
 A few days later, Faye meets up with Seb, apologising for Anna's actions, and goes for a meal at the bistro with the family.
 Seb appears with an expensive gift.
 Once the meal finishes, Faye sees Seb off on the bus back home.
 He becomes friends with Pat Phelan (Connor McIntyre) after stealing a drill from his back garden.
 A few months later he is arrested after assaulting Faye's ex-boyfriend Jackson Hodge (Rhys Cadman).
 Months later, it is revealed that he is living in squalor at home, with him being left to care for his young twin siblings.
 Seb gets into a relationship with Nina.
 One night while walking, they run into Corey Brent (Maximus Evans) and his gang, who insult Nina's appearance.
 They brutally attack Nina and Seb when they try to escape.
-They are both taken to a hospital and although Nina regains consciousness, Seb fails to and is eventually pronounced dead.
+They are both taken to a hospital and although Nina regains consciousness, Seb falls into a coma and is eventually pronounced dead.